 As a result, their new store gained much recognition and actually turned out to be much more successful than the already existing locations.
 Beacons helped them to achieve their average weekly objectives around 45% quicker and 26 days earlier than the stores they didn’t place beacons in.

-OneSight utilized beacons to reach users that wear glasses and are actively using mobile phones.
+OneSight utilized beacons to reach users that wear glasses and are actively using a mobile device.
 They targeted specifically the eyewear store visitors who were interested in specific kinds of glasses – sight protection ones.
-As a result, this marketing strategy delivered excellent results: the ad campaign delivered a sounder clickthrough rate than predicted and conveyed the company’s statement directly to potential buyers.
+As a result, this marketing strategy delivered excellent results: the ad campaign delivered a sounder clickthrough rate than predicted and conveyed the company’s statement directly to potential consumers.
 The end result exceeded expectations by 20%.

 Toyota also resorted to proximity targeting in order to reach potential buyers of their new model.
 The goal was to stimulate them to visit local Toyota stores.
 As a result, 1,200 potential buyers reached with the help of their beacon-based targeting actually visited the store.

+In fact, proximity marketing gains momentum and becomes a promising industry segment.
 Businesses are uncovering the benefits of marketing to clients in their proximity.
 Localization is already happening as more and more companies start to operate on a global scale.
-This trend is poised for solid growth as it creates new opportunities for brands to grow their customer base and earnings.
+This ecommerce trend is poised for solid growth as it creates new opportunities for brands to grow their customer base and earnings.
+Proximity marketing campaigns showcase tells us a number of inspiring stories on how to get closer to those who are already close to you.

 Wonder how to use proximity marketing for your business goals?
 Contact us and we’ll gladly help you!